adobe/alloy/CONTRIBUTING.md

 # Contributing

-We welcome pull requests from everyone. 🎉
+Welcome to the home of the AEP Web SDK!
+We appreciate your interest in contributing and are excited to collaborate.

-The following are a set of guidelines to follow when contributing to this project.
+The following guidelines will help ensure a smooth contribution process.

-Our guidelines differ based on the type of change you are submitting: New feature vs Enhancement & Bug fix.
+Our guidelines vary depending on the type of contribution: New Feature, Enhancement, or Bug Fix.

 ## Contributor license agreement